kindelia/Kindelia/WHITEPAPER.md

 measure execution costs.
 Because of that, contracts are compiled to an intermediate language, Plutus, and interpreted on-chain.
-This is much less efficient than compiling, and ultimately means that Cardano fees can't be much cheaper than Ethereum's, under the same load.
+This is much less efficient than compiling, and ultimately means that Cardano fees can't be much cheaper than Ethereum's under the same load.
 Kindelia's HVM is as efficient as GHC, while having negligible compilation times, and measurable execution costs, letting users run Haskell-like languages with GHC-like efficiency.